What is the capital of Sudan?

 Local - Short | As-Sudan |

-Former Name | Anglo-Egyptian Sudan |
+Former Name | Anglo-Egyptian Sudan, Democratic Republic of the Sudan |

-Etymology- history of name | the name "Sudan" derives from the Arabic "bilad-as-sudan" meaning "Land of the black [peoples]" |
+Etymology- history of name | the name "Sudan" derives from the Arabic "bilad-as-sudan" meaning "Land of the Black [peoples]" |

 Government Type | presidential republic |